Complaints & dispute resolution

 Records

-We keep complaint records for seven years from the date of resolution, in line with applicable Northern Territory licensing requirements.
+We retain complaint records for at least seven years from the date of resolution, in line with applicable New South Wales licensing requirements and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).

 You can request a copy of your own complaint file by contacting complaints@bookiprice.com.